-Build your own Three Gable Timber Frame Pavilion.
+Build your own Three Gable Timber Frame style Pavilion.
 Plans available for download in PDF Format.

 See the How to Video.